richmahn/en_tn/eph/front/intro.md

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title "Ephesians."
 Or they may choose a clearer title, such as "Paul's Letter to the Church in Ephesus" or "A Letter to the Christians in Ephesus."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### Who wrote Ephesians? ####

-Paul from the city of Tarsus was the author.
-He had been known as Saul in his early life.
-Before becoming a Christian, Paul was a Pharisee.
-He persecuted Christians.
-After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

-The Apostle Paul helped start the church in Ephesus on one of his trips.
-He also lived in Ephesus for a year and a half and helped the believers there.
-Paul wrote this letter probably while he was in prison in Rome.

 ## Part 2: Important Religious and Cultural Concepts ##